spilin/mincer/README.md

     employees = EmployeesListQuery.new(Employee, {'pattern' => 'whatever'})

 By default search will be performed on all text/string columns of current model.
-If you want to explicitly set searchable columns you can override `pg_search_options`:
+If you want to explicitly set searchable columns or you can do so using `pg_search` method:

-  def pg_search_options
-    { :columns => %w{employees.full_name companies.name} }
+    pg_search [{ :columns => %w{employees.full_name companies.name} } ]
-  end

 By default search will use [unaccent] to ignore accent marks.
 You can read more about `unaccent` [here](http://www.postgresql.org/docs/current/static/unaccent.html)
 You need to enable `unaccent` extension.
 If you use Rails, please use migration for that: